 A nice alternative to Okinawa, or even an extension of your trip, is to spend a week on Taiwan, which is just an hour’s flight from Naha International Airport.

 Winter Okinawa Itinerary: 5 Days

-There are a few main areas on the main island of Okinswa, as well as dozens of small islands off the coast.
-Spending 5 days on Okinawa, based on the mainland, is the perfect way to get a feel for the island group.
+There are a few main areas on Okinawa Island (the largest landmass of Okinawa), as well as dozens of smaller islands off every coast.
+Spending 5 days on Okinawa, based on the mainland, is the perfect way to get a feel for the island prefecture.
 If you’re visiting Japan in winter, then it’s also the perfect way to get a short but distinctly different perspective on the country’s many micro-climates.
 In this 5 day Okinawa itinerary, I’ll take you around three cities in the southern half of the main island, and on a day trip to one of the smaller islands off the coast.

 This schedule assumes you arrive either early in the morning or late on the prior evening, and that you’re trying to travel Okinawa without a car.
 It offers the perfect balance of tropical island life, beach time, and traditional Japanese culture.

 - Okinawa Day 1: the Pineapple Park and Tropical Dream Center